xrendan/datasette-metasearch/README.md

     $ datasette-metasearch index dogsheep.db config.yml

 The `config.yml` file contains details of the databases and document types that should be indexed:

+NOTE: the database storing the search index must be different from the ones containing the data to be indexed

 ```yaml
 twitter.db: